zer0def/nginxinc-kubernetes-ingress/docs/content/installation/installation-with-operator.md

 toc: true
 ---

-**Note: an NGINX Ingress Operator version compatible with the 2.0.0 NGINX Ingress Controller release is not available yet.
-We will update this document and remove this note once we publish a compatible Operator version.**

 This document describes how to install the NGINX Ingress Controller in your Kubernetes cluster using the NGINX Ingress Operator.

 ## Prerequisites